trusona/trusona-mobile-sdk-android/README.md

 the user's identity.
 Depending on how the Trusonafication was created, this may involve a visual prompt requiring the user to accept and/or provide the credentials used to unlock the device.

+Monitoring for in progress trusonafications should happen only when your application is in the foreground.
+Conversely, you should stop monitoring for trusonafications when your app is sent to the background.
+Typically you'll want to start the monitoring process in your `Activity`'s or `Fragment`'s `onResume` lifecycle callback and you'll want to stop monitoring during the `onStop` lifecycle callback.

-Monitoring for in progress trusonafications requires an implementation of `TrusonaficationHandler`.
+A call to the `monitorForPendingTrusonafication` method requires an implementation of `TrusonaficationHandler`.

 The interface has six methods:
    - `void onAccept(boolean)`